cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 - #285 Don't use "N/A" label for transactions with type 0
 - #286 Bump version to ZURBank 0.0.10-rc3
 - #288 Expose payload over RPC and add payload size
-- #291 Add error handlers for "omni_getpayload"
+- #291 Add error handlers for "zus_getpayload"
-- #292 Add API documentation for "omni_getpayload"
+- #292 Add API documentation for "zus_getpayload"
 - #295 Fix overflow when trading divisible against divisible
 - #303 Force UI update every block with Zus transactions
 - #305 Change default confirm target to 6 blocks